qaisjp/comm2-report/chapters/99/60-conclusion.md

 # Extensions

-Further work includes implementing the changes suggested in Chapter 5 (Evaluation).
+Further work includes implementing the changes suggested in our Evaluation chapter.
 More ambitious extensions to the system have been outlined below:

 ## Shared authentication